ChenglongWang/GAME-Net/README.md

     `git clone --branch experimental https://gitlab.com/iciq-tcc/nlopez-group/pyrdtp.git`

 A new folder `pyrdtp` should be now present in your base repo `gnn_eads`.
 With the `GNN` environment activated, use pip to install pyRDTP:

     `pip install pyrdtp`

+To check the correctness of the installation, use `conda list` and see if pyrdtp is present.

+4. (Temporary step) Create in the repo the empyt folders `Data` and `Models`:

+    `mkdir Data Models`

+As the names suggest, `Data` will store the DFT datasets used to train the GNN in case you work in Training mode (see below), while `Models` will contain the different GNN models that you will get from Zenodo if you choose to work in Inference mode (see below), and the models you will generate if you work in Training mode otherwise.
 Done!
 In theory now everything is set up to start playing with the GNN framework!

-# How to play with the framework
+# How to play with the GNN framework

 You have two possible choices:

-- **Inference mode**: Most Likely, you are a curious person and want to check the performance of the GNN models compared to your DFT systems.
+- **Inference mode**: Most Likely, you are a curious person and want to check the performance of the GNN models compared to your DFT simulations.
 In this case, you will test the pre-trained models proposed by us and will need to use a few scripts to run the models.

 - **Training mode**: You will test the whole workflow we had to follow during the creation of the GNN framework.
-In this case, you will also need the DFT datasets that we used to train the models.
-Within this mode, you can train GNN models with your own hyperparameter setting, or, if you have enough computational resources, perform hyperparameter optimization with our workflow based on RayTune.
+In this case, you will need the DFT datasets for training the GNN.
+Within this mode, you can train the models with your own hyperparameter setting and model architecture, or, if you have enough computational resources, you can also perform hyperparameter optimization with the workflow based on Ray Tune.

 ## Inference mode